kore75/BlazorServerAppSQL/Readme.md

 This compoment supports filtering,crude operations, grouping, sorting and filtering.
 Another reason is that di can only be used this way, in regards of the documentation.

+### Quick Grip
+The .NET 8 Quick was created using the scaffolding function.